Xilinx/VMC_Help/UTIL/Variable_Size_Signal_to_Workspace/README.md

 Signal to Workspace block allows you to write data into the MATLAB workspace in a structured format.

-Note: This block behaves similarly to the Simulink To Workspace block but will make it easier to analyze the output data by discarding empty sample in the input variable size signal and concatenating valid samples into a MATALB vector.
+**Note**: This block behaves similarly to the Simulink To Workspace block but will make it easier to analyze the output data by discarding empty sample in the input variable size signal and concatenating valid samples into a MATALB vector.
 This block can only be connected to a variable